Getting Started with ResumeCraftr

 • --language: Sets the primary language of your CV (e.g., EN for English or ES for Spanish).

-• cv-workspace/custom.md: A file for adding supplementary information and custom instructions for ChatGPT.
+• cv-workspace/custom.md: A file for supplementary information and custom instructions.

 Understanding resumecraftr.json